better-internet/radworks-grants/README.md

 If you're reading this, you're as interested as we are in promoting Free and Open Source Software (FOSS) and the ever growing Web3 ecosystem.

-This page will cover the basics of the Radicle Grants Program's ethos, application processes, and structure.
+This page will cover the basics of the Radworks Grants Program's ethos, application processes, and structure.

 ### Guidelines

+The focus is on technical projects that support the developmet of the Radicle & Drips networks.
+This include:
-The focus is on technical projects, such as additions to core Radicle software or components of Web3 infrastructure that interact with Radicle, or adoption of some part of the [Radicle stack](https://github.com/radicle-dev) (e.g. [Radicle Drips SDK](https://github.com/radicle-dev/drips-js-sdk)).
+- Additions to core Radicle software or components of Web3 infrastructure that interact with the [Radicle stack](https://github.com/radicle-dev)
+- Additions to core Drips software or components, or compelling adoption of tooling, such as [Radicle Drips SDK](https://github.com/radicle-dev/drips-js-sdk)
+- Adoption of Radicle & Drips

 Below are high level things we look for:

 - Your project has **sustainability** front and center.
 A project that has a plan to be **self-sustaining** and **maintained** for the long run will shine above others.
-We would love nothing more than to have a Radicle grant act as seed funding for projects that create value well beyond the grant's initial window.
+We would love nothing more than to have a Radworks grant act as seed funding for projects that create value well beyond the grant's initial window.
 - Your project is **open source** through and through.
-It ideally contributes to some core Radicle product features and reflects a deep empathy for others working on FOSS.
+It ideally contributes to some core Radworks product features and reflects a deep empathy for others working on FOSS.
 This includes an understanding of the importance of documentation, maintainability, extensibility, testing, and clean coding principles.
 - You have **strong and relevant** experience.
 We're looking for pros who have a proven track record in whatever